wp-plugins/backup-by-vogapress/readme.txt

 = Is my data safe? =

 The data transferred between the WordPress server and VOGAPress data center are through secured HTTPs channels.
-PHP curl library is required on the WordPress server.
+Files and data are stored encrypted at rest in our data center.
+PHP curl library is required on the WordPress server to enable secured communication.

 = Does my server require special setup? =

 No, Backup by VOGAPress is designed to work in plenty of environments.
-It consumes very little storage and bandwidths.
-Compatible with WordPress v3.0.1 or higher and PHP v5.2 or higher.
+It consumes very little storage and bandwidths by performing incremental backups.
+The plugin is compatible with WordPress v3.0.1 or higher and PHP v5.2 or higher.

 = Does it support Multisite? =